Frijol/climate-change/GLOSSARY.md

 ## selective catalytic reduction
 chemical reaction catalyzed by injection into exhaust which turns NOx into nitrogen, water, and tiny amounts of CO2, can reduce NOx up to 90% (http://www.dieselforum.org/about-clean-diesel/what-is-scr)

+## semidiurnal
+two each of high and low tides per day

 ## SERC
 State Electricity Regulatory Commission